shrishti-04/PowerBI_Notes/README.md

 <h3>Setting Column</h3>

-<p>Now, as checked in pizza types data file, column names were wrongly set, thus we can change it by using (Use First Row as Headers) in Transform page.
+<p>Now, as checked in pizza types data file, column names were wrongly set, thus we can change it by using (Use First Row as Headers) in Transform page.</p>

 <img src="images/wrong_columns.png" alt="wrong column">
 <img src="images/correct_columns.png" alt="correct column">